Medically reviewed by Drugs.com. Last updated on Apr 1, 2022.

 False-positive Benedict's tests, due to an unknown reducing substance, have been noted.
 A glucose-specific test will differentiate findings.

-The sedative effects of Skelaxin and other CNS depressants (e.g., alcohol, benzodiazepines, opioids, tricyclic antidepressants) may be additive.
-Therefore, caution should be exercised with patients who take more than one of these CNS depressants simultaneously.
+The sedative effects of Skelaxin and other CNS depressants (e.g., alcohol, benzodiazepines, opioids, tricyclic antidepressants (TCAs)) may be additive.
+Exercise caution with patients who take more than one of these CNS depressants simultaneously.
+Follow patients closely for signs and symptoms of respiratory depression and sedation (see WARNINGS).Serotonergic Drugs

 Carcinogenesis, Mutagenesis, Impairment of Fertility